SierraSoftworks/blog/src/posts/2013-10-17-static-websites.md

 sources like databases or other web services and authenticating your users with a custom login page.

-With the advent of document stores like MongoDB, scaling dynamic web applications - and reducing their response times - has become easier than ever before, and the ability to reduce server load using tools like Memcached or microcaching has meant that generally slow web applications are now able to respond to te majority of their requests in times rivaling that of static content.
+With the advent of document stores like MongoDB, scaling dynamic web applications - and reducing their response times - has become easier than ever before, and the ability to reduce server load using tools like Memcached or micro-caching has meant that generally slow web applications are now able to respond to te majority of their requests in times rivalling that of static content.

 So, with all of these advantages, why would you consider hosting a static website instead?
 The very simple answer is performance.
 More specifically, using a modern webserver like NGINX you can reliably expect to quadruple your possible throughput when compared to an optimized web application, against an unoptimized web application it isn't even a contest - with over a 400x increase in possible throughput single digit millisecond server response times.

 ## Static Website Performance
-As I've mentioned, the performance of a static website far eclipses that of its dynamic bretheren.
+As I've mentioned, the performance of a static website far eclipses that of its dynamic brethren.
 The reason is quite simple, where a dynamic website generally requires database queries to be completed, results processed and templates rendered before a request can be served - a static website simply requires the request to be processed by your web server (generally in the millisecond range), at which point the request can be immediately served.
 This allows a static site to respond faster to requests, serve more requests in parallel, and put less strain on your server while doing so.
 These